goncalves-lab/eadd/README.md

 # waddR-data

-Required reference data and examples for the R package [waddR](https://github.com/goncalves-lab/waddR.git).
+Required reference data and a small example dataset for the R package [waddR](https://github.com/goncalves-lab/waddR.git).